JackDanna/FogentRoleplayTemplate/README.md

 ## Attribute Dice Mod Effect

-Adds or subtracts dice for Dice Pools if they governed by at least one of the Attributes specified.
+An Attribute Dice Mod adds or subtracts dice for Dice Pools if they governed by at least one of the Attributes specified.

 **Affected Attributes:** If any skill is governed by at least one of the attribute listed, than apply the Dice Pool Modifier to that Skill's Dice Pool.